Keeping fit on a budget

 Resistance tubes are heavy-duty elastic cords designed for strengthening muscles.
 They often come with padded handles and in a variety of forms, such as single strands, multiple strands, figure-8s and loops.
 Resistance bands are a similar concept, but are flat, wide sheets of latex, often used for physiotherapy, yoga and Pilates.

-Tubes range in price, from a few dollars to $40 each.
-A kit with several tubes in a range of resistance levels, a door attachment, ankle cuff and a DVD or poster demonstrating the exercises costs about $20.
+Tubes can cost as little as a few dollars, while a kit with several tubes in a range of resistance levels, a door attachment and ankle cuff can be found for around $30.
 Another kind of kit has several tubes and detachable handles – use one or more tubes at a time to alter resistance.
 Or, get a couple of tubes with different levels of resistance.

 Fit balls with attached resistance bands are also available – just make sure you can replace the bands when the original bands get too easy.